 In October 2001, the Sydney Harbor Bridge obtained funding to re-paint the two approach spans, approximately 1,000,000 ft2 of blasting and painting.
-Traditionally used GMA SpeedBlast Garnet on the bridge, however all the industry experts convinced the project team that Steel Grit was absolutely the best way to go.
-The project required the removal of lead paint, very good quality containment system and good access for equipment that is ideal for Steel Grit.
-After the additional purchase of an $800,000 Steel Grit Recycler the project commenced.
+Traditionally GMA SpeedBlast Garnet was used on the bridge.
+However, industry experts convinced the project team that steel grit would be better.

-Instead of taking 4 hours to clean up after only 8 hours of blasting the time was reduced to under 1 hour.
+By switching back to garnet, cleanup time was reduced from four hours to under one hour.
 We could also obtain a white metal blast much faster.
 After a few months, we calculated our total blasting costs had reduced back within budget to around $2.50/ft.

 Since 2003 we have strictly used GMA SpeedBlast Garnet on the Sydney Harbor Bridge for all coating removal and surface blasting, with great success.

 Lower garnet usage, labor, clean up and disposal cost.